krmbzds/stars/README.md

 - [Shopify/ruby-style-guide](https://github.com/Shopify/ruby-style-guide) - Shopify’s Ruby Style Guide
 - [rubocop/rubocop-performance](https://github.com/rubocop/rubocop-performance) - An extension of RuboCop focused on code performance checks.
 - [Shopify/erb-lint](https://github.com/Shopify/erb-lint) - Lint your ERB or HTML files
+- [ruby/ruby.wasm](https://github.com/ruby/ruby.wasm) - ruby.wasm is a collection of WebAssembly ports of the CRuby.
 - [ruby/net-http](https://github.com/ruby/net-http) - Net::HTTP provides a rich library which can be used to build HTTP user-agents.
 - [ruby/syntax_suggest](https://github.com/ruby/syntax_suggest) - Searching for unexpected `end` syntax errors takes a lot of time.
 Let this gem do it for you!
 - [ruby/shell](https://github.com/ruby/shell) - Shell implements an idiomatic Ruby interface for common UNIX shell commands